junxit/us-congress-bills-115/metadata.md

 - 2018-04-18 — Introduced in House
 - 2018-04-18 — Introduced in House
 - 2018-04-18 — Referred to the House Committee on Energy and Commerce.
+- 2018-04-25 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2018-04-25 — Referred to the Subcommittee on Health.
+- 2018-04-25 — Subcommittee Consideration and Mark-up Session Held.
+- 2018-05-09 — Committee Consideration and Mark-up Session Held.
+- 2018-05-09 — Ordered to be Reported (Amended) by Voice Vote.
+- 2018-07-16 — Considered under suspension of the rules. (consideration: CR H6237-6242)
+- 2018-07-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5554.
+- 2018-07-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-07-16 — Mr. Mullin moved to suspend the rules and pass the bill, as amended.
+- 2018-07-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6237-6241)
+- 2018-07-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6237-6241)